astronomer/docs/astro/cli-reference/astrocloud-deployment-variable-create.md

 :::tip

-This command has an `--update` flag that allows you to change the `value` of an existing environment variable, but Astronomer recommends using the [`astrocloud deployment variable update` command](cli-reference/astrocloud-deployment-variable-update.md) to do so.
+This command has an `--update` flag that allows you to change the `value` of an existing environment variable at any time.
+For a better user experience, we recommend using the [`astrocloud deployment variable update` command](cli-reference/astrocloud-deployment-variable-update.md) to update environment variables instead.

 :::